leanprover/lean4/doc/declarations.md

 If Lean cannot find a permutation of the arguments for which all recursive calls are decreasing, it will print a table that contains, for every recursive call, which arguments Lean could prove to be decreasing.

-If Lean will print the termination argument it found if ``set_option showInferredTerminationBy true`` is set.
+Lean will print the termination argument it found if ``set_option showInferredTerminationBy true`` is set.

 If Lean does not find the termination argument, or if you want to be explict, you can append a `termination_by` clause to the function definition.
 It is fo the form
 ```